YerevaNN/yerevann.github.io/_posts/2016-02-23-playground-for-babi-tasks.md

 | **Average accuracy** |	**84.775%**	|	**75.05%**	|
 | **Solved tasks** |	**10**	|	**8**	|

 We solve (obtain >95% accuracy) 8 tasks.
-Our system overperforms MemN2N on some tasks, but on average stays behind by 10 percentage points.
+Our system outperforms MemN2N on some tasks, but on average stays behind by 10 percentage points.
 Experiments show that our networks do not manage to find connections between several sentences at once (tasks 2, 3 etc.).
 Task 19 (path finding) remains the most difficult one.
 It is actually the only task on which none of our implementations overfit.
 The authors of [Neural Reasoner](http://arxiv.org/abs/1508.05508) claim some success on that task when training on 10 000 examples.
 We use only 1000 samples per task for all experiments.

 ## Visualizing Dynamic memory networks